Fergus Berney-Gibson & Zoë Prineas, Linda Judge, Emma Pinsent, Nat Penney, Emma Winkler, Lauren Cameron, Emmica Lore, Clare Rae & Lily Holmes

 What happens when subjectivity is co-constituted by things we cannot fully see or control?

 Now housed within a former maternal and infant health centre, Seventh Gallery is a site already charged with a history of care and surveillance - an architecture that casts long shadows across The Other Room.
-The exhibition emerges from, and responds to, this ambient haunting.
-Here, psychic and physical space fold into one another like feedback.
-We find ourselves in rooms within rooms, interiors flickering with spectres of weirdness, intimacy, and disturbance.
+The exhibition emerges from, and responds to, this ambience.
+Here, psychic and physical space fold into one another.
+We find ourselves in rooms within rooms, folded into an interiority haunted by strange intimacies and echoes.

 What happens when subjectivity is co-constituted by things we cannot fully see or control?

 Now housed within a former maternal and infant health centre, Seventh Gallery is a site already charged with a history of care and surveillance - an architecture that casts long shadows across The Other Room.
-The exhibition emerges from, and responds to, this ambient haunting.
-Here, psychic and physical space fold into one another like feedback.
-We find ourselves in rooms within rooms, interiors flickering with spectres of weirdness, intimacy, and disturbance.
+The exhibition emerges from, and responds to, this ambience.
+Here, psychic and physical space fold into one another.
+We find ourselves in rooms within rooms, folded into an interiority haunted by strange intimacies and echoes.

 Clare Rae